glv2/peercoin-blockchain-parser/README.md

 Peercoin blockchain parser
 ==========================

-## Details
+## Description

-This program parses the blockchain contained in a file and exports some of its data to another format.
+This program can parse the blockchain contained in a file and export some of its data to a text file, a SQL script or a database.
+It can also create a database using the RPC of a Peercoin daemon as source of data instead of a blockchain file.

-Written in Common Lisp.
+It is written in Common Lisp.

 ## Dependencies